What is Camp Longhorn?

 More than 75 years ago, founders Tex and Pat Robertson created Camp Longhorn on the shores of Inks Lake and made it a camp like no other.
 Kids have fun all day, gain confidence in themselves, and forge lifelong friendships as they eat, sleep and play together, returning summer after summer.

 With its “Attawaytogo” spirit, Camp Longhorn challenges kids to try different things – from blobs and trolleys to water skiing and ropes courses.
-Each year campers experience new activities knowing that when they return, they will have both old favorites and new to look forward to.
+Each year, campers get to experience new activities, and when they return, they will have both old and new favorites to look forward to.

 Our campers and counselors sleep in open-air cabins and rise and shine to morning announcements, ready to get the day started with their cabin.

 Twelve campers are assigned to each cabin by school grade.
 Two to four counselors live with them, playing a vital role in shaping the group and making the cabin a home away from home.
 Cabins go to activities together and learn to depend on and help one another.
 Friendships that last a lifetime are often formed within the cabin group.

 Since its beginnings along the Colorado River in 1939, Camp Longhorn has continued to grow.
 In 1975, Camp Longhorn Indian Springs opened its gates nearby, nestled on a scenic property with two private, spring-fed lakes.
 In 2016, a third branch, C3 on Inks Lake that neighbors the original camp, welcomed children to its shores.
 Family run, all three camps share the same Camp Longhorn spirit and traditions.
 Campers can expect the same daily activities, special programs, and cabin experience at each camp.
 All three branches offer over 25 activities, including many water activities, emphasizing participation rather than competition.

 Learn More About